moorepants/dissertation/_sources/davisbicycle.txt

 .. figure:: figures/davisbicycle/twrench-torque-speed.*
    :width: 4in

-   figTwrenchTorqueSpeed
+   :align: center
+   :target: _images/twrench-torque-speed.png

    The maximum torques as for each run as a function of speed.
+Generated by ``src/davisbicycle/torque-wrench.R``.

 This set of experiments enforces the previously cited experimental findings that steer torques in bicycle control are typically very small.
 Ideally our